hololinked-dev/docs/docs/beginners-guide/articles/security.md

 # Authentication Schemes

-Security schemes restrict access to the Thing instance, and are currently available only for HTTP.
+Security schemes are currently available only for HTTP.

 ### Basic Security Scheme